breakspear/diffusion-pipeline/README.md

    * The location of your working scratch space will depend on your group leader
      + For myself, it is /working/lab_michaebr/alistaiP
    * rsync the Raw folder into the desired project directory
-     + `rsync -vaz Raw /working/lab_michaebr/alistaiP/Park/`
+     + `rsync -vaz Raw /working/lab_michaebr/alistaiP/Park`

+# The functionality of the pipeline

-## Processing the data
+## Calling the scripts

-  The scripts function in that everything is run by a master `dticon` command.
+  * The scripts function in that everything is run by a master `dticon` command - located within the package folder.

-  The command is required to be called first with the location of the project directory, the desired scripts of diffusion preprocesing options, and extra arguments (if needed).
-These include, for example:
+  * This command is required to be called with compulsory arguments including the location of the project directory (i.e `/working/lab_michaebr/alistaiP/Park`), and the desired script of diffusion preprocesing options.
+There are also extra arguments depending on the preprocessing option of choice.
+The individual preprocessing scripts include:

+     + processFSall (using Freesurfer, cortical reconstruction of T1 images)
      + advpreproc (full diffusion preprocessing)
-       + segparcandcoregT1 (segmentation, parcellation, and co-registration of T1 image)
+     + segparcandcoregT1 (FSL segmentation, parcellation, and co-registration of the T1 image)
      + advfibertrackandcntmecon (fiber tracking and connectome construction)
      + advcntmecononly (to be added)

+  * It picks up the basic template of the scripts from `dtiblank`, and inserts the subject-specific and script-specific details.

+  * Each subject-specific script will be then placed within the folder `batch`, where users can submit the compute jobs to the avalon PBS nodes.

+# Running the whole diffusion pipeline

+## Freesurfer construction of T1 images

+  For the diffusion  pipeline to be run, first the subjects must be processed using freesurfer's recon-all (https://surfer.nmr.mgh.harvard.edu/fswiki/recon-all)

+  All that needs to be done, is call the `dticon` script - along with the project directory (make sure the last backspace is removed) and the script name as the arguments.
+For example,

+        + sh dticon /working/lab_michaebr/alistaiP/Park processFSall
+        + cd batch
+        + find . -name "-sh" -exec qsub {} \; # (send all the jobs to the batch scheduler)

+  The Freesurfer output will be placed within a parent directory called `FS` (located within the project directory) - for which the subsequent pipeline steps will look for.

+ # Perform the preprocessing, and fiber construction methods

+  To perform all the diffusion steps (i.e. from preprocessing to connectome construction), the individual scripts above are actualy embedded within a setup script `advfulldiffsetup`.

 There are 4 scripts to be called